-The condensed consolidated financial statements of Newtek Business Services, Inc., its subsidiaries and consolidated entities included herein have been prepared by the Company in accordance with accounting principles generally accepted in the United States of America and include all wholly- and majority-owned subsidiaries, and several portfolio companies in which the Capcos own non-controlling minority interest in, or those variable interest entities of which Newtek is considered to be the primary beneficiary.
+The condensed consolidated financial statements of Newtek, its subsidiaries and consolidated entities included herein have been prepared by the Company in accordance with accounting principles generally accepted in the United States of America and include all wholly- and majority-owned subsidiaries, and several portfolio companies in which the Capcos own non-controlling minority interest in, or those variable interest entities of which Newtek is considered to be the primary beneficiary.
 All inter-company balances and transactions have been eliminated in consolidation.
-Non-controlling interests (previously shown as minority interest) are reported below net income (loss) under the heading "Net (income) loss attributable to non-controlling interests" in the unaudited condensed consolidated statements of income and shown as a component of equity in the condensed consolidated balance sheets.
-See New Accounting Standards in Note 2 for further discussion.
+Non-controlling interests (previously shown as minority interest) are reported below net income (loss) under the heading "Net (income) loss attributable to non-controlling interests" in the condensed consolidated statements of income (unaudited) and shown as a component of equity in the condensed consolidated balance sheets.